Actual Opening Hours: Mon closed; Tue-Thu 12:00 ’til 23:00; Fri Sat 12:00 ’til 00:00; Sun 12:00 ’til 23:00

 Actual Opening Hours:

 This Grade II listed pub was built in 1901 to a design by A E Cogswell.
-The present structure was built to replace a pub of the same name.
 The original premises was owned by the Long’s Brewery before later transferring to Gale’s, for whom the replacement house was constructed.
 Years later the pub became one of a small estate operated by Bass Taverns in Portsmouth.
 The pub was also extended into the former Hooper’s fishmongers next door (as can be seen in the photographs below).

 During the 1990s the pub suffered the unenviable fate of being turned into one of Mitchells & Butlers’ It’s A Scream bars and morphed into a student haunt.
 It consequently became run down and in much need of renovation.
 In February 2007 it was thankfully given a new lease of life, being returned to a smart, traditional pub with an empahasis on the Raj theme.
 The former Hooper’s part of the building housed the pub’s Tiffin restaurant, which specialized in southern Indian cuisine.
 Sadly, the company folded within two years and in July 2009 the pub reopened as the Italian Bar & Grill.